-The National Battlefields Commission, in collaboration with the Virtual Museum of Canada, is presenting 1759: From the Warpath to the Plains of Abraham, a new recreational/instructional virtual reality challenge.
-This exciting interactive adventure sends out net surfers to the year 1759 to let them relive, alongside the French, British, Canadians and Amerindians, the ups and downs of a fight to the finish for the conquest of America, an outstanding episode of the country’s military history.
+In 2005, The National Battlefields Commission (NBC), in collaboration with the Virtual Museum of Canada (VMC), presents 1759: From the Warpath to the Plains of Abraham, a new recreational/instructional virtual reality challenge.
+This exciting interactive adventure sends out net surfers to the year 1759 to let them relive, alongside the French, British, Canadians and First Nations, the ups and downs of a fight to the finish for the conquest of America, an outstanding episode of the country’s military history.
 In 2021, the NBC revisits this exhibition with renewed visuals and some historical updates.

 The 1759 game highlights the actions of these two Empires, their repercussions on the colony’s inhabitants and the involvement of the First Nations in this challenge of the utmost importance for the continent.
 Four different visions beating to four different tunes.
 Let these visions guide you through all the crucial steps of this war: its background, preparations, the siege of Quebec and the battle of the Plains of Abraham.
 A clever mix of lively interactive games, of videos featuring the players of the period, illustrated narratives, evolutionary comic strips, period music, interactive maps… all sumptuously presented in settings that show in minute detail the intricacies of this troubled era.
 An engrossing virtual game intended for all audiences, at the centre of events and places, of customs and preparations of war.